 Required: Max.
-50 units per hectare

-Proposed: 133 units/hectare (pre-road widening)
+50 units per hectare Proposed: 133 units/hectare (pre-road widening) & 146 units/hectare (post-road widening)

 The subject property has huge redevelopment potential because of its large size and location within a Major Transit Station Area.
 50 units per hectare is too low for this location and generally is not in conformity with the Growth Plan objectives.
-The proposed density of 133 units per hectare (pre-road widening), will better support the viability of transit services and local shops within the area while also increasing the number of housing options in Halton Hills.
+The proposed density of 133 units per hectare (pre-road widening) and 146 units per hectare (post-road widening), will better support the viability of transit services and local shops within the area while also increasing the number of housing options in Halton Hills.
 Furthermore, it will also make the site more viable for the developer given the high costs of construction and development.
 The proposed density is also more in-line with other redevelopment projects occurring along Mill Street.